juglab/featureforest/docs/feature_extractor.md

 4. **Extract Features** button: Will run the feature extraction process.
 5. **Stop** button: To stop the extraction process!

+## CLI Description

+You can also extract features by running the `featureforest.feature_extractor` CLI in your terminal.

+Here is a brief description of the expected input arguments (see `$ featureforest.feature_extractor -h` for details):
+1. `--input_path`: The filepath to an input image.
+2. `--output_path`: The filepath where the extracted features will be stored for the next step, i.e. [_Segmentation_](./segmentation.md).
+3. `--model_choice`: The choice of model that will be used for feature extraction.

 The extraction process might take some time based on number of image slices and the image resolution.
 This is due to the fact that in **FF** we turn an image into overlapping patches, then pass those patches to the encoder model to get the features.
 Why we do this?
 We need to aquire a feature vector per each pixel and not for the whole image.

 ## Model Selection